Randolph Mantooth: Emergency! (1972–1979)

 Mantooth's and Tighe's likenesses were used for games, puzzles, lunch boxes, action figures, and comic books connected to the series.
 The comic books for Emergency focused on the primary actors from Rampart Hospital, along with Johnny and Roy.
 The four comic books, and four magazines, were issued by Charlton Comics in 1976.
 Some of the issues were drawn by John Byrne and Neal Adams.
 Emergency! +4 and Emergency! both had coloring books that were created to promote the series to young viewers using the likenesses of the five principal characters.
 Viewmaster released a series of reels that had film stills of the show arranged in a story or photo montage.

 Mantooth and Kevin Tighe's characters John Gage and Roy DeSoto appeared on another Robert A. Cinader created series, Sierra.
 The series focused on National Park Service Rangers stationed in the Sierras.
 Mantooth and Tighe appeared in the episode, "Urban Rangers".
 Mantooth's character appeared on a crossover episode of Adam-12 called "Lost and Found".

 The on-screen camaraderie between Mantooth and Tighe, as well as their friendship with both London and Troup, carried over to real life as well.
 Before London's and Troup's deaths, all four remained close friends after the series came to a close, and Tighe served as best man at Mantooth's second wedding in 2002.

 While talking with Tom Blixa of WTVN, Mantooth said that at first it was a little intimidating working with Robert Fuller, Bobby Troup and Julie London, because they were all big stars, but after doing a series with them for seven years they all became like family.
-In the same interview, while discussing happenings behind the scenes and blooper reels, Mantooth said there was "a lot of salty language though"..."and we learned every bad word from Julie London"...”I love her to death but she herself said 'I'm a broad'".
-In a 2013 interview with The Tolucan Times, Mantooth said of his decades-long colleague, "Julie London was a mentor to all of us.
-She let the words work for her, rather than emoting; that’s all anybody needed."
+In the same interview, while discussing happenings behind the scenes and blooper reels, Mantooth said there was "a lot of salty language though"..."and we learned every bad word from Julie London"..."I love her to death but she herself said 'I'm a broad.